alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 ### Phase 2.
 Foundational

-The controls and recommendations that may take some more effort to implement, but are very important.
+The controls and recommendations may take some more effort to implement but are very important.

 | Level  | Recommendation |
 |---|---|